THE ULTIMATE GUIDE TO MAKE ZUCCHINI NOODLES: THE BEST ZOODLES GUIDE

 - Crank the handle repeatedly, constantly pushing the zucchini toward the blade.
-The noodles will come out the other side.
+The noodles will come out on the other side.

 TIPS FOR USING A SPIRALIZER TO MAKE ZUCCHINI NOODLES

-- The spiralizer should have a "strong" suction cup on the bottom.
+- The spiralizer should have a “strong” suction cup on the bottom.
 It will help you keep the spiralizer in place, which is very important.
 Trust me; you dont want one that keeps moving around.
 It will save your sanity.
 This spiralizer has the best suction cup on the bottom.
-My favorite from many I have tried!
+My favorite of many I have tried!

 - Center the zuchcini on the spiralizer.
 It will help you to get the best zucchini noodles.
 Even long and with the skin on that isn’t mushy.

 - Always spiralize the zucchini raw before cooking and do not peel them.

 - Choose similar size zucchini with a smaller diameter.
 It makes zoodles more even and helps keep a similar texture while cooking.

 - What to do with the leftover core?
 Toss it in a smoothie, soup, or vegetable stir-fry.